Dupont Circle: History

 In 1876, the second house located directly in Dupont Circle was built by a wealthy merchant by the name of William M. Galt.

 During the 1870s and 1880s, mansions were built along Massachusetts Avenue, one of Washington's grand avenues, and townhouses were built throughout the neighborhood.
 In 1872, the British built a new embassy on Connecticut Avenue, at N Street NW.
 Stewart's Castle was built in 1873 on the north side of the circle, the James G. Blaine Mansion was built on the west side in 1882, and the Leiter House was built on the north side in 1893.
 By the 1920s, Connecticut Avenue was more commercial in character, with numerous shops.
 Some residences, including Senator Philetus Sawyer's mansion at Connecticut and R Street, were demolished to make way for office buildings and shops.
 The Patterson House, at 15 Dupont Circle, served as a temporary residence for President Calvin Coolidge while the actual White House was being repaired in 1927.
 In 1933, the National Park Service took over administering the circle, and added sandboxes for children, though these were removed a few years later.

 Connecticut Avenue was widened in the late 1920s, and increased traffic in the neighborhood caused a great deal of congestion in the circle, making it difficult for pedestrians to get around.
 Medians were installed in 1948, in the circle, to separate the through traffic on Massachusetts Avenue from the local traffic, and traffic signals were added.
 In 1949, traffic tunnels and an underground streetcar station were built under the circle by Capital Transit, the company produced by the consolidation of D.C.'s streetcar lines.
 The tunnels enabled trams and vehicles traveling along Connecticut Avenue to pass more quickly past the circle.
 When streetcar service ended in 1962, the entrances to the underground station were closed.
-The space has since been transormed and reopened as the Dupont Underground art space.
+The space has since been transformed and reopened as the Dupont Underground art space.